-The report stressed the importance of initiatives that build on education and intercultural, interfaith and interreligious dialogues in order to combat persecution, intolerance and hate speech against minorities based on belief or religion.
+The resolution stressed the importance of initiatives that build on education and intercultural, interfaith and interreligious dialogues in order to combat persecution, intolerance and hate speech against minorities based on belief or religion.
 It also called on governments to combat the phenomenon of online and offline hate speech, which continues to target religious or belief-based minorities.

-Strengthening EU human rights foreign policy and external actions to protect the freedom of belief and religion of persons belonging to minority groups
+Strengthening EU human rights foreign policy and external actions

 Members called on the Council, the Commission, the EEAS and EU Member States to address persecutions on the grounds of belief or religion a priority of the EU's human rights foreign policy.
-The EEAS and EU delegations should consistently raise general issues and specific cases relating to the persecution of or discrimination against belief or religious minorities during human rights dialogues with partner countries and at UN human rights fora.
+This issue should be systematically raised in human rights dialogues with partner countries and in the relevant UN human rights fora.